 The key is to manage comprehensiveness and responsiveness.

 In the pursuit of informational advantage, federal agencies have, and continue to acquire more data than they can possibly analyze.
 Even for the subsets of data that federal agencies evaluate, the size of the those data set often dictates the analytical approach.

-Adopting technologies where super-massive datasets can be analyzed in real-time enables agencies to adopt an approach with minimal tradeoffs, enabling the largest class of possible insight.
+Adopting technologies where super-massive statistics datasets can be analyzed in real-time enables agencies to adopt an approach with minimal tradeoffs, enabling the largest class of possible insight.

 Most approaches to these problems are grounded in traditional CPU-era thinking.
-Those approaches no longer scale effectively - the size of the datasets and the sophistication of the visualization having surpassed their capabilities to deliver timely insight.
-Further, new generations of technology can deployed in edge-computing scenarios such as drones, mobile platforms and other forward deployed assets.
+Those approaches no longer scale effectively - the size of the public datasets and the sophistication of the visualization having surpassed their capabilities to deliver timely insight.
+Further, new generations of technology can be deployed in edge-computing scenarios such as drones, mobile platforms and other forward deployed assets.

 These new capabilities will define the chessboard for the foreseeable future as HUMINT and technology continue to evolve together.